 “At very high temperature Extrinsic Semiconductor behaves like an Intrinsic Semiconductor”- Explain it.

 In n-type semiconductor, electron concentration is larger than the hole concentration.
 Again, in p-type semiconductor, hole concentration is larger than the electron concentration.
 Now, if we increase the temperature of the semiconductor, then one electron and one hole appears by breaking each covalent bond.
 At very high temperature, a large amount of covalent bonds get broken and the appeared electron and hole numbers becomes so large that the difference between the electron and hole concentration becomes negligible.
 Thus, at very high temperature the concentration of electrons and holes becomes nearly equal.
-Hence we can call the Extrinsic semiconductor an intrinsic one at that high temperature.
+Hence we can call the extrinsic semiconductor an intrinsic one at the high temperature.